Patient's Query

 Welcome back to icliniq.com.

-We cannot be sure if it is a minimal change disease or no. To be sure of what type of nephrotic syndrome it is, a kidney biopsy is done.
+We cannot be sure if it is a minimal change disease or not.
+To be sure of what type of nephrotic syndrome it is, a kidney biopsy is done.
 Generally, the first episode like this is treated with steroids after ruling out any renal infection.
 If these episodes keep repeating, then a kidney biopsy is done to find the actual cause of the nephrotic syndrome.
 Until then, it is considered an idiopathic nephrotic syndrome.

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

-So what steroids and antibiotics can be prescribed?
+So, what steroids and antibiotics can be prescribed?

 Hello,